 Early MS detection can be difficult due to generalized symptoms that are also shared with other conditions.
 However, consult with your doctor immediately if you experience any symptoms, as early treatment can help delay progression; especially since major MS damage is caused in the first year of onset.
 Read about the symptoms here.

-You can also book an appointment with a top Neurologist in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your neurological concerns.
+You can also book an appointment with a top Neurologist in Islamabad, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your neurological concerns.